AI-fergan/ioctl/README.md

 ## Run locally

-To deploy this project insert the module and then run the app
+Insert the module and then run the app

 #### Insert the module
 ```bash